 June: Two Talmud volumes are printed in the Press of the monastery (3000 copies).
 They are edited by Rabbi Samuel Abba Snieg and Rabbi Samuel Jakob Rose.
 Rabbi Snieg has started a Yeshiva (Torah School) in St. Ottilien which builds up a library of Jewish literature.
 The Rabbis Snieg and Rose prepare a reprint of the complete edition of the Talmud in 19 volumes which is done from December 1948 to November 1950 in Heidelberg.
 The cover image shows the abandoned concentration camp of Kaufering.

 July: Dr. Zalman Grinberg emigrates to Israel.
-The St. Ottilien DP Orchestra moves to Fürstenfeldbruck and becomes the „Ex-Concentration Camp Orchestra“
+His successor as president of the Central Committee is Dawid Treger, also from Kovno.
+The St. Ottilien DP Orchestra moves to Fürstenfeldbruck and becomes the „Ex-Concentration Camp Orchestra“.

 October 19: 557 persons in the DP Hospital